Doncaster Tel: 01709 770801

 During a bisque fire at 100/120oC the free water comes off as steam – 1 gram of water creates 1.5 litres of steam and it has to come out through the pores; 300oC you get the water which is combined with the clay coming off as steam, then approx. 550-600oC you get carbonaceous matter and sulphur coming off as gasses and then at 750-850oC you get the carbonates releasing their gasses.

-All of this steam and gasses have to come out of the clay pores and can push out the underglaze from the pores; they also bring salts to the surface which can boil and release more gasses during the glaze fire peeling off the underglaze.
+All of this steam and gasses have to come out of the clay pores and can push out any make of underglaze from the pores; they also bring salts to the surface which can boil and release more gasses during the glaze fire peeling off the underglaze.

-The underglaze is a thin dense layer of metal based stains which does not have the ability to reform and run back into the pores however much flux is added.
+All makes of underglaze are a thin dense layer of metal based stains which do not easily have the ability to reform and run back into the pores.

 So bisque fire slowly – wipe down all the salts / powder and then underglaze and allow to dry and then add the top glaze and do the glaze firing – and all should be well.